Typhoon Fanapi

-Typhoon Fanapi, known in the Philippines as Typhoon Inday, was a damaging and deadly typhoon that struck Taiwan and southeastern China in mid-September 2010.
+Typhoon Fanapi, (Note: The name Fanapi (Chuukese: Fánáápi, [fænæːpi]) was contributed by the Federated States of Micronesia and refers to a group of low-lying, sandy atolls in northwest Chuuk in Chuukese.) known in the Philippines as Typhoon Inday, was a damaging and deadly typhoon that struck Taiwan and southeastern China in mid-September 2010.
 It was the deadliest typhoon to hit Taiwan since Typhoon Morakot in August 2009.
 It was the eleventh tropical storm and fourth typhoon of the very inactive season.
 The storm formed on September 14 east of the Philippines and moved slowly for several days, initially to the northwest, then curving to the northeast before turning westward due to a ridge to the north.
 During this time, Fanapi intensified to reach 10 minute maximum sustained winds of 175 km/h.
 Fanapi made its first landfall on September 19 over Hualien, Taiwan, becoming the first typhoon to hit the island since Typhoon Morakot in August 2009.
 Later that day made a final landfall in Fujian, China.
 The storm dissipated on September 21 over southern China.

 The typhoon first affected southern Japan, bringing rainfall to the outer Miyako Islands.
 However, impacts were worst in Taiwan and mainland China.
 In southern Taiwan, Fanapi dropped heavy rainfall, peaking at 1,126 mm in Majia, Pingtung.
 About 150,000 people evacuated their homes, and there were heightened preparations after the damaging effects of Typhoon Morakot the previous year.
 The heavy rainfall from Fanapi caused landslides, heavy crop damage, and flooding, notably in the major city of Kaohsiung, where rains totaled 506 mm.
 In some areas of the city, the floods reached over one-story deep, inundating cars and causing about NT$3 billion (New Taiwan dollar, US$93.75 million) in industrial damage.
 (Note: All damage totals are in 2003 values of their respective currencies.)
 There were five deaths in Taiwan during the storm's passage, and damage was estimated at NT$5 billion (US$158 million).

 Later, the threat from Fanapi caused 264,000 people to evacuate their homes in southeastern China.
 The storm dropped heavy rainfall in the region, reaching 640 mm in Guangdong.
 Fanapi also caused landslides there, killing 100 people, including 28 in Xinyi due to a collapse at a mine.
 Also in Guangdong, the storm wrecked 16,000 homes and flooded 66400 ha of crop fields.
 Provincial damage was estimated at ¥5.15 billion (CNY, $757.05 million).
 The name Fanapi was later retired due to the heavy damage.